stefand01/projectwad2023/README.md

 Team members: Dinca Andrei Ioan, Muntean Luca - Maximilian, Dumitrescu Stefan - Daniel

-As a user I want to have my own customizable profile.
+As a user I want to have my own customizable profile. <br />
 As a user I want to play games against other users.
 As a user I want to be matched against similarily skilled players.
 As a user I want to gain something by beating other users.